 Electricity is the main energy source of households within this municipal area.
 Kannaland electricity infrastructure is outdated and in need of urgent upgrade.
-Currently an electricity master plan has been developed which aims at the evaluation and guidance of the operating and maintenance processes as well as to reduce losses in income due to aged and failing infrastructure as well as the demands of new infrastructure.
-The municipality has applied for INEP funding to fund the identified infrastructure.
-Due to the financial shortcomings faced, the municipality has expressed various needs for infrastructure upgrade in the Municipal area at IGR paltforms.
+An electricity master plan was developed in 2017 which aims at the evaluation and guidance of the operating and maintenance processes as well as to reduce losses in income due to aged and failing infrastructure as well as the demands of new infrastructure.
+The municipality has applied for INEP funding to fund the identified infrastructure maintenance and upgrading.
+Due to the financial challenges, the municipality has expressed various needs for infrastructure upgrade in the Municipal area at IGR platforms.
+Applications for funding are being made wherever grant funding might be available.

-Funding has been obtained for the Taxi route upgrade in Ladismith, and the Municipality aims to upgrade all gravel internal roads in Zoar with paving material.
-The project will be registered through MIG for funding in 2017/18 - 2027/28.
-Approximately 20 kilometers' will be paved over a ten-year period.
-The municipality also aim to upgrade all sidewalks and pavements in Calitzdorp.
-It is listed in the Integrated Transport Plan to upgrade the entire municipal (internal) municipal roads with the Kannaland municipal areas.
+The Municipality aims to upgrade all gravel internal roads in Zoar with paving material.
+The project was registered through MIG for funding in 2017/18 and will run through to 2027/28.
+Approximately 20 kilometers will be paved over a ten-year period.
+The municipality also aims to upgrade all sidewalks and pavements in Calitzdorp.
+The upgrade of all Municipal (internal) roads in Kannaland is listed in the Integrated Transport Plan.

 Over a three-year financial period, the municipality plans to upgrade the wastewater treatment works (WWTW) in Zoar.
-It was prioritized for the outer financial years to seek for possible support to upgrade the waste water treatment works in Ladismith and Calitzdorp.
-Funding has been obtained for the upgrade for the water reticulation system in Zoar, Calitzdorp, Ladismith and Van Wyksdorp over the next three years.
-Economic Development in the Ladismith area (which is the biggest economic node in the Kannaland Municipal area) has been hampered by the lack of water storage capacity and bulk waste treatment capacity.
+It was prioritized for the outer financial years to obtain funding for the upgrade of the waste water treatment works in Ladismith and Calitzdorp also.

+Funding has been obtained for the upgrade for the water reticulation system in Zoar which is currently in progress.
+Water reticulation systems in Calitzdorp, Ladismith and Vanwyksdorp requires attention over the next three years.
+Economic Development in the Ladismith area (which is the biggest economic node in the Kannaland municipal area) has been hampered by the lack of water storage capacity and bulk waste water treatment capacity.

-The bulk water storage capacity remains a challenge, which emphasise the urgent fast tracking of the construction of dams as indicated later in the document.
-In order to upgrade water meters, the municipality obtained funding to install and upgrade water meters in all four wards.
-The entire Western Cape currently faces a serious drought due to poor rainfall during our 2016 winter season.
+The bulk water storage capacity remains a challenge, which emphasises the urgency to fast-track the construction of dams as indicated later in the document.
+The Municipality obtained funding to install and upgrade water meters in all four wards in 2017/18.
+The entire Western Cape currently faces a serious drought due to poor rainfall.
 The demand for water has also steadily increased every year due to the province's rapidly growing population and economy.
 This, as well as climate change, has added significant pressure on our water supply.
+The addressing of water leaks and reduction of water losses remains a serious challenge as the waterloss percentage is exceptionally high.

-The National Waste Information Regulations requires of municipalities that they must submit actual quantities of waste for the different activities they are registered for on IPWIS from 2018.
-Kannaland will also be required to obtain funding and make provision for the acquiring of such equipment in their municipal budget.
+The National Waste Information Regulations requires of the Municipality to submit actual quantities of waste for the different activities it is registered for on IPWIS from 2018.
+Kannaland will also be required to obtain funding and make provision for the acquiring of such equipment in the municipal budget.
 Funding has been allocated for upgrade of the Calitzdorp and Vanwyksdorp landfill transfer stations.